BlackBeard085/x1console/README.md

 ### -Secure Your Server Video Tutorial/Demo
 [![Watch the video](https://img.youtube.com/vi/AQYFOae7SGQ/0.jpg)](https://www.youtube.com/watch?v=AQYFOae7SGQ)

 Use the performance Check to diagnose any potential server issues related to CPU, RAM, I/O utilization, swap, load and network.
-Enter the duration of the test in seconds or press enter fr a default 60 seconds check.
+Enter the duration of the test in seconds or press enter for a default 60 seconds check.

 ## Network
 Connect to mainnet or testnet.